chikuang/evalRTPF/README.md

-# **evalProbForecast:** To evaluate the performance between two sets of competing real-time probabilistic forecasts
+# **evalRTPF:** To evaluate the performance between two sets of competing real-time probabilistic forecasts

 *Chi-Kuang Yeh, Gregory Rice, Joel A. Dubin*